laravel/laravel/.github/PULL_REQUEST_TEMPLATE.md

 ## 📷 Screenshots

 <!--
-Please include before AND after screenshots of the change.
+Please include before AND after screenshots of the change, or proof of test about your branch -->
--->

 ### Before